-Hernando County shall implement measures to protect the functional integrity of habitat required to protect native species and the habitat of state and federal-listed plant and animal species.
+Hernando County shall implement measures to protect the functional integrity of habitat areas required to protect native species and will provide heightened protection measures for the habitat of state and federal-listed plant and animal species-listed for protection by the State of Florida.

-Strategy 10.01B(1): Identify locations and extent of prime habitat for listed and rare species using state and regional habitat coverage and site occurrence information, especially as updated by the Florida Natural Areas Inventory (FNAI), the Southwest Florida Water Management District (SWFWMD) and the Florida Fish and Wildlife Conservation Commission (FFWCC) and other professionally accepted sources.
-Habitat identification shall include species listed as endangered, threatened, species of special concern, imperiled or rare.
+Strategy 10.01B(1): The County shall i Identify locations and extents of prime habitat within its boundaries for listed and rare species using state and regional habitat coverage and site occurrence information, especially as updated by the Florida Natural Areas Inventory (FNAI), the Southwest Florida Water Management District (SWFWMD) and the Florida Fish and Wildlife Conservation Commission (FFWCC) and other professionally accepted sources.
+Habitat identification shall include Sspecies listed as endangered, threatened, species of special concern, imperiled or rare shall be identified.

-Strategy 10.01B(2): Implement a development review system that provides for coordination with regional, state and federal agencies to ensure agency rules are implemented and followed, especially regarding habitat protection and listed species.
+Strategy 10.01B(2): Implement a development review system that provides for coordination with regional, state and federal agencies to ensure agency rules are implemented at development sites and followed, especially regarding habitat protection and listed species.

-Strategy 10.01B(3): Ensure that land development regulations allow for development layout that promotes clustering and open space protection for significant habitat areas.
+Strategy 10.01B(3): Ensure that the land development regulations allow for development layout that promotes clustering and open space protection for significant habitat areas.

-Strategy 10.01B(4): Review of development orders and amendments to the Comprehensive Plan and Future Land Use Map shall include a review of potential habitat and Strategic Habitat Conservation Areas (SHCAs) as mapped by the Florida Fish and Wildlife Conservation Commission.
-Project approvals should include design or mitigation conditions that prevent loss of significant habitat.
+Strategy 10.01B(4): Review of developments orders and amendments to the

-Significant Natural Communities
+Comprehensive Plan and Future Land Use Map shall include a review of potential habitat and Strategic Habitat Conservation Areas (SHCAs) as mapped by the Florida Fish and Wildlife Conservation Commission-for maintenance of biodiversity.
+Project approvals may should include design or mitigation conditions that prevent loss of significant loss habitatof biodiversity.

-[F.S.
-163.3177(6)(d)2.f., (6)(d)2.g., (6)(d)2.h., and (6)(g)9.]
+Significant Natural Communities [F.S.
+163.3177(6)(d)2.f., (6)(d)2.g., (6)(d)2.h., and (6)(g) 9.]

-Objective 10.01C:
+Objective 10.01C: Identify and preserve environmentally sensitive lands, archaeological resources, imperiled communities and natural areas important to Hernando County.

-Identify and preserve environmentally sensitive lands, archaeological resources, imperiled communities and natural areas important to Hernando County.
+Strategy 10.01C(1): The Hernando County Environmentally Sensitive Lands (ESL)

-Strategy 10.01C(1): The Hernando County Environmentally Sensitive Lands (ESL) Program shall identify and carry out habitat protection and conservation projects and the continued maintenance/conservation of properties included in the ESL program pursuant to the ESL policy guidance adopted by the Board of County Commissioners (BCC).
+Program shall identify and carry out habitat protection and conservation projects and the continued maintenance/conservation of properties included in the ESL program priorities and strategiespursuant to the ESL policy guidance adopted by the Board of County Commissioners (BCC).
+The ESL Program shall explore opportunities for willing-seller acquisition, conservation easements, partnering with other agencies, springs protection, the protection of natural resources, the protection of cultural reserves, and cooperative management arrangements as authorized by the Board of County Commissioners.